Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 Natural numbers include all the whole numbers excluding the number 0.

-Sequence of natural numbers is counting start from the number 1 until infinity.
+The sequence of natural numbers is counting starting from the number 1 until infinity.

 e.g. 1, 2, 3, 4,……….